Exfoliating pads have had a makeover.

-Created by Dr. Neal Schultz of DermTV, BeautyRx by Dr. Schultz Advanced 10% Exfoliating Pads deliver 10 percent glycolic acid.
+Created by Dr. Neal Schultz of DermTV, BeautyRx Tetrafoliant 10% Peel Pads deliver 10 percent glycolic acid along with a proprietary complex of supportive acids.
 This fragrance-free formulation is considered "advanced," so your skin must be used to chemical exfoliation.

 The Best BHA Exfoliating Pads

 First Aid Beauty Skin Rescue Acne Clearing Pads with White Clay

 My personal favourites, First Aid Beauty Skin Rescue Acne Clearing Pads with White Clay, keep skin blemish-free with two percent salicylic acid.
 Even though it's a strong dose, this formula is gentle enough for even sensitive skin.
 (I've never experienced irritation after using them nightly for months!)